cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 Also keep in mind that filesystems also take up header space on top of LUKS.
 Filesystem header space depends on the filesystem and the cluster size

+### ERROR: boundary alignment is too big

+If you get this error, chances are your block size does not divide the volume size or some other error.
+This error is specific to `exFAT` filesystem but other filesystems display error in a similar way.
+I would try setting the filesystem cluster size as same as the block size I used in `dd` and if that didnt work out, I will switch the cluster size to `1M`.
+In some weird case, you may need to reboot the system in order to not have this issue again depending on what version of filesystem driver you are using.
+But is rarely the case.

 ### Mount the filesystem

 - Choose a mount point